Trump charged over classified documents in 1st federal indictment of an ex-president

 The Justice Department did not immediately confirm the indictment publicly.
 But two people familiar with the situation who were not authorized to discuss it publicly said the indictment included seven criminal counts.
 One of those people said Trump’s lawyers were contacted by prosecutors shortly before he announced on his Truth Social platform that he had been indicted.

-Within 20 minutes of his announcement, Trump, who said he was due in court Tuesday afternoon, began fundraising off it for his 2024 presidential campaign.
+Within 20 minutes of his announcement, Trump began fundraising off it for his 2024 presidential campaign.
 He declared his innocence in a video and repeated his familiar refrain that the investigation is a “witch hunt.”
+He said he planned to be in court Tuesday afternoon in Miami, where a grand jury had been meeting to hear evidence as recently as this week.

 The case adds to deepening legal jeopardy for Trump, who has already been indicted in New York and faces additional investigations in Washington and Atlanta that also could lead to criminal charges.
 But among the various investigations he faces, legal experts — as well as Trump’s own aides — had long seen the Mar-a-Lago probe as the most perilous threat and the one most ripe for prosecution.
 Campaign aides had been bracing for the fallout since Trump’s attorneys were notified that he was the target of the investigation, assuming it was not a matter of if charges would be brought, but when.